cybertraining-dsc/reu2022/contribute/bio.md

 majoring in electrical engineering.
 He is set to receive his Bachelor of Science degree in the Spring of 2025.

-Alex worked in research during the summer of 2022 at the UVA Biocomplexity Institute's Computing for Global Challenges program under Dr. Gregor von Laszewski where he gained experience in programming and data science.
+Alex worked in the summer of 2022 at the UVA Biocomplexity Institute's Computing for Global Challenges program under Dr. Gregor von Laszewski where he gained experience in programming and data science.
 Prior to that, he had previous experience in sales from working in retail.